datakind/template-notebook/README.md

 ### Prerequisites

---LIST AND EXPLAIN ANY PREREQUISTES THAT REQUIRE YOUR WEBAPP TO WORK-- -- YOU CAN USE THE FOLLOWING STARTING LIST AND BUILD FROM THERE--
+--LIST AND EXPLAIN ANY PREREQUISTES THAT REQUIRE YOUR NOTEBOOK TO WORK--

+-- YOU CAN USE THE FOLLOWING STARTING LIST AND BUILD FROM THERE--

 1. docker installed - https://docs.docker.com/engine/install/